ewrogers/gala-docker/README.md

     - Fedora: [Install Docker on Fedora](https://docs.docker.com/engine/install/fedora/)
     - CentOS: [Install Docker on CentOS](https://docs.docker.com/engine/install/centos/)

-**Gala node is currently only supported on the x86/64 architecture.**
+**Gala node is currently only supported on the x86/64 architecture.** Sorry, no Raspberry PIs or other ARMv7 devices yet!

 #### Windows Users